OldestBen/DinoPass-Generator/README.md

 ## Usage

-  Download the script files (simple_password_generator.ps1 and strong_password_generator.ps1) to your server.
+  Download the script files to your machine.

   Open a PowerShell window with administrative privileges.